 Laurie Ness Gordon lives on a waterfront property north of Kingston, Ontario.
 She has worked as an educator, consultant, workshop presenter and writer.
 Her articles and short stories have appeared in newspapers and magazines in Canada and England.
 In 2014, Borealis Press published her YA novel, .
 Laurie spent several years as a volunteer Project Manager and writer for a touring art exhibition that focused on self acceptance.
-She is currently supporting several Syrian Refugee families.
+She is currently supporting refugee families and working on a mystery.
 She enjoys making music, travelling, swimming, shoveling snow and being ‘productive’.
 Her favourite holiday memory is a 5-week motorcycle trip across Canada.

 From a Drum to a Novel